B2B Operations Information Design

 Interactive Parts System

-Reducing equipment faults by 95% through improved assembly guidance and information design
+Reducing equipment faults by 95% through improved assembly guidance and information design.

 Spray nozzle exploded view